COSCUP/Welcome_Taipei/README.md

 kjsndlkjfnaslkjdfnaljskdfnaksd,mfnkamsd,f
 adsjfnlaksjdnfkajsdnflkajsndfkajs,dnfjkasdfnakjsdnfakjsdnfajs,dnfkjasdf
 sdjfnakjsdnfljkasdnfjmas
-## Payment Methods
+# Payment Methods in Taiwan

->1.
-Credit Cards
+1. **Credit Cards**
-Visa, MasterCard, JCB, American Express, Diners Club: Widely accepted at many businesses, both locally and internationally.
+   - **Visa, MasterCard, JCB, American Express, Diners Club**: These are widely accepted across Taiwan, both at local and international businesses.
+They can be used for various transactions, from shopping to dining.

->2.
-Debit Cards
-Apple Pay: Widely used for contactless payments with iPhones and Apple Watches.
-Google Pay: Accepted at various locations for contactless payments, available for Android users.
+2. **Debit Cards**
+   - Local bank-issued **debit cards** are commonly used for direct payments, offering convenience for both online and offline purchases.

+3. **Mobile Payments**
+   - **Apple Pay**: A popular contactless payment method available for iPhone and Apple Watch users, enabling quick and secure transactions.
+   - **Google Pay**: This Android-compatible service is widely accepted for contactless payments at various stores, offering an easy way to pay directly from your phone.
+   - **Line Pay**: A mobile wallet linked to the LINE messaging app, allowing users to make payments at shops, transfer money, and even pay bills.

->3.
-Cash (NTD - New Taiwan Dollar)
+4. **Cash (NTD - New Taiwan Dollar)**
-Cash is still a common method of payment, especially for small transactions or in more traditional areas.
+   - Cash remains a prevalent payment method, especially for small transactions or in traditional settings.
+You can withdraw cash from ATMs, which are conveniently located throughout the island.

-ATMs are widely available for cash withdrawals, and cash payments are accepted at almost every business.
+   - Many businesses still accept cash payments, making it a flexible option for consumers.

 ## Visa
 Many nationalities qualify for visa-free entry to Taiwan for up to 90 days, while others may need a Visa on Arrival or a Tourist Visa.
 To find out the specific visa requirements based on your nationality, visit: https://www.boca.gov.tw/np-137-2.html